 What are the causes of keratitis?

 Keratitis, the eye condition in which the cornea becomes inflamed, has many potential causes.
-Various types of infections, dry eyes, injury, and a large variety of underlying medical diseases may all lead to keratitis.
+Various types of infections, dry eyes, abnormalities of the eyelids, injury, and a large variety of underlying medical diseases may all lead to keratitis.
 Some cases of keratitis result from unknown factors.

 What are the different types of keratitis?